lexoyo/batch-delete/README.md

-Command line utility to batch delete folders from Github, Dropbox or your file system.
+Command line utility to delete folders from Github, Dropbox or your file system.
+The deletion is recursive and will be done in 1 operation (e.g 1 commit for github).

 Supports **Dropbox, Github, FTP, SFTP, Webdav, NextCloud, OwnCloud** with oauth when available.